NINGBO HUTCHIN HYDRAULIC CO.,LTD.

 Tie Rod Hydraulic Cylinders

 Tie rod cylinders are generally used in industrial and mobile applications.
 These cylinders are held together by external tie rods, which offer more flexibility in terms of design and assembly.
 They are often used when the cylinder needs to be disassembled or repaired regularly.
-Tie rod hydraulic cylinders are widely used in manufacturing machinery, lifts, and vehicle lifts.
+Tie rod type hydraulic cylinder is widely used in manufacturing machinery, lifts, and vehicle lifts.

 Telescopic Hydraulic Cylinders